Azambuja – Santarem

 Another tiled house – a trademark of Portugal

-Welcoming sign at the town of Valada
+Welcoming sign at Valada

 No facilities for the next 16.2km: